davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 central California coast through the Cretaceous and Paleogene.
 In principle, backstepping of the subduction megathrust and underplating of a slice of mantle lithosphere could have occurred at any time during this history.
-However, only the oldest and youngest stalled slab models correspond to geodynamic and geological evidence of a specific episode of subduction instability.
+However, only the youngest stalled slab models correspond to geodynamic and geological evidence of a specific episode of subduction instability.

-We model a series of scenarios with differently-timed underplating events, with the start of subduction ranging from 22 to 80 Ma.
+We track a series of scenarios with differently-timed underplating events, with the start of subduction ranging from 22 to 80 Ma.
 These subduction times, T$_\textrm{start}$,  set the beginning of the models shown in @fig:model_tracers|b and are shown in the first panel of